ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 If interactive sorting is enabled, sorting menu items also appear in the column header menu:
 ![Sorting via Column Header Menu](./spec-images/HeaderMenuSorting.png)
-Sorting via the menu will always unsort any other columns that were already sorted (TBD: even when unsorting the current column?)
+Updating sorting via the menu will always unsort any other columns that were already sorted, even when the current column is being unsorted too.

 For columns with `sorting-disabled` set to true, clicking/Shift-clicking the column header will not affect the sort state, and the sort menu options will not appear in the column header menu.
+(However, programmatic sorting via setting `sortIndex`/`sortDirection ` is still possible.)

 ## Testing Considerations